This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

 Device-level |

-Captures detailed NeuronCore hardware metrics |
+NeuronCore hardware metrics |

 Note

-These variables have no effect if NEURON_RT_INSPECT_ENABLE is not set to 1.
+These variables have no effect unless NEURON_RT_INSPECT_ENABLE=1.

 Variable |